denten-books/plain-text/main.md

 [@utz_introduction_2003, 123-4].
 Reels came in sizes ranging from three to seven inches in diameter and were often sold in flat rectangular storage sleeves, somewhere between 1/4 and 2 inches thick, depending on the tape format.
-Reading from the ledger, Krapp counts nine boxes.
+Reading from the ledger, Krapp counts at least nine boxes.
 Spool five, recorded on his thirty-ninth birthday, is found in box three.
-Given modest storage box capacity, we would expect at least fifteen to twenty spools per box.
-Which means that after more than forty years of recording, Krapp would have accumulated at several hundred reels, and as many hours of recording (assuming, conservatively, that his recording sessions lasted around a reel each).
+Given modest storage-box capacity, we would expect at least fifteen to twenty spools per box.
+Which means that after more than forty years of recording, Krapp would have accumulated at least several hundred reels, and at least as many hours of recording (assuming, conservatively, that his recording sessions lasted around a reel each).

+Krapp's collection has seen better times, for even the archetypal librarian of the self must face the problems faced by any librarian.
+The theoretically perfect recursion of the medium strains under practical scrutiny: classification systems deteriorate, descriptions lose their meaning, and even Krapp's own auditory mirror image betrays him when Krapp is forced to look up the word "viduity" in the dictionary (a word that made sense to him thirty years ago). *Krapp's Last Tape*, as it is conventionally interpreted, is a cautionary tale about "the last"---time, memory, desire, and nostalgia [@doherty_krapps_1982, 191-204].
+But we forget that it is also a commentary about the "tape."
+Reel-to-reel recorders too will need further and progressively more expansive annotations, as the technology fades from collective memory.
+Thus, with the curtain drawn, we the audience, the readers, and the custodians of this work are almost immediately implicated in Krapp's narcissistic archival habits.
+We reach for the volume, read, reread, annotate, and reshelve. *Krapp's Last Tape* is also a spool in our own collection---a spot on the bookshelf that will continue to comfort and to unsettle us well into our own dotage.

+Staged at the dawn of personal audio recording, Beckett's play shifts the focus of the conversation about archives from the public to the private sphere.
+Jacques Derrida's "Archive Fever," given as a lecture in 1994 during a conference entitled "Memory: The Question of Archives" and later published in *Diacritics*, remains perhaps the paradigmatic text in the tradition that takes the archive to be a predominately public space, subject to the power dynamics between insitutional patrons and custodians.
+For Derrida, the archive "has the force of law, of a law which is the law of the house (*oikos*), of the house as place, domicile, family, lineage, or institution" [@derrida_archive_1995 , 12].
+Such a place preserves but also shelters the documents within.
+The archive remembers and forgets, as Kenneth E. Foote reminds us in the *American Archivist* [@foote_remember_1990].
+Derrida goes further to recover the implicit etymological roots of the word itself.
+"Archive" relates to *arkheion*:
+"initially a house, a domicile, and address," but also *archons*, or "those who commanded" [@derrida_archive_1995, 9].
+In Derrida's understanding, the archive is thus both a location and a power structure.
+And ultimately, it is an institution, like the Freud Museum, where his paper was first presented.

+Consider by contrast Krapp's dingy collection.
+It is hardly an institution---it receives neither grants nor visitors, and Krapp himself is hardly a proper *archon*: he throws the tapes down in anger, and unlike Freud, he leaves no heirs to continue his lineage.
+In contrast to the Freud Museum, his collection mostly consists of documents that have only a deeply personal significance.
+His archive has less to do with social power structures and more with the mechanisms of private identity formation, remembrance, and nostalgia.
+To mimic Derrida here, we could say that his collection is a recollection---it is not a house, but a yearning for a house: "nostalgia," from the Greek *nostos*, a homecoming [@_nostalgia_2015].

+Krapp is only an archetype, the harbinger, and a symbol of a new type of an archivist.
+But even symbolically, his collection could not exist without the particular technology of the tape-recorder.
+That is to say that the semiotics of the private archive are enabled by the applied particularities (pragmatics) of the specific archiving practice

+Armed with these insights, we can now return to the perhaps obvious idea that Krapp's collection could not exist without the particular technology of the tape-recorder.
+Krapp's Last Tape was made possible by the storage capacity, its portability, power source, size, search capacity, price, and yes, even the shape of the reel and the tape recorder.
+It is at this point, that I am able to restate the broadly historical thesis of this section: that these very same attributes have enabled a shift in the collecting practices of the western world—transposing the locus of our archival practice from the institutional to the private sphere.

+### 4.2 Media Being

 Reading the play through the lens of material conditions of media production gives us more than just notes on stage design. *Krapp's Last Tape* captures the